 I’ve got a lazy Sunday ahead of me, and the election is two days away, so I’m going to use this little window to put down some thoughts as it might be hard to remember how I feel after Tuesday, regardless of the result.
 (Certainly, I can’t relate anymore to the Soren who existed on Nov.
 7, 2016.)

 First off, if you are eligible, it’s your duty as a citizen to vote for Kamala Harris.
 This statement has nothing to do with policy; indeed, I am sympathetic to 2016 Trump voters.
 Due to undemocratic institutions like the Electoral College, the Senate, and the gerrymandered House, the American political system is not responsive to its own electorate, and I think voting for someone who is completely outside the bounds of the status quo is understandable, just to see if something, anything, could change.
-Voting for him in 2020 is hard to understand given his horrible performance as president, but it’s nothing like voting for him a third time.
+Voting for him in 2020 is impossible to understand given his horrible performance as president, but it’s somehow even worse to vote for him a third time.
 Trump led an insurrection to overthrow the United States government.
 He is guilty of treason, and traitors like him should be in prison, not running for the country’s highest office.
 Voting for Trump in 2024 is an unconscionable act.

 It’s clear that the Biden administration chose the worst possible path in dealing with Trump’s treason.
 Two logical paths existed in January 2021 – either prosecute Trump for the insurrection or immediately pardon him.
 There was a tiny window when he could have been impeached and barred from future office, but after Republican cowardice scuttled that opportunity, the new administration had to deal with the reality that he would run again in 2024.
 (Certainly, he will run again in 2028 if he loses in 2024.
 His most important source of power and income comes from a permanent presidential campaign.)
 The best choice would have been to prosecute him immediately given the inevitable roadblocks that his lawyers would create and to avoid prosecuting a presidential nominee.
 The other (although worse) choice would have been to pardon Trump to avoid a useless battle down the road that could not be resolved before the 2024 election (which would also force Trump to pursue the presidency at all costs to avoid prosecution).
 The worst possible option was to start a prosecution two years too late, which would have no hope of resolving itself before the election.
 After that election, he would either be president (and would halt the federal prosecutions) or would have lost again (and would then would be a much less significant threat to the country).
 In other words, what could a too late prosecution possibly accomplish besides giving one side an excuse to complain about weaponizing the Justice Department?